Sharp eye pain can stem from many causes. Without treatment, some of these issues can lead to vision loss and other serious complications.

 - anti-inflammatory eye drops or oral medication

-A person with scleritis may experience mild-to-severe eye pain that gets worse at night or with eye movement.
+A person with scleritis may experience mild to severe eye pain that worsens at night or with eye movement.
 Other symptoms include:

 - sensitivity to light